 Moving on through Rue D’Angleterre (England boulevard) we pass Saint Andrew’s, the city’s Anglican church.
 We are deep in the Ville Nouvelle, or “new city” built during the colonial period, the centre of which is undoubtedly Place de France.
 In this square we can find the famed Cafè de Paris, frequented by Allan Ginsberg, Truman Capote and Tennesse Williams during Tangier’s heyday.

 Going down the main thoroughfare, Boulevard Pasteur, we arrive at our final destination for the day.
 The Corniche as we mentioned, is an area coasting the port area from above.
 Here we can see where the old meets the new.
 The eclectic mix of colonial, international and Moorish architecture give way to newly constructed apartments and luxury hotels that have altered the Tangier’s skyline forever.
-While this constant change can bring bouts of melancholy when thinking of how unique and free-spirited the city once was, it also symbolizes the importance of Tangier and its cultural, spiritual and touristic rebirth.
+While this constant change can bring bouts of melancholy when thinking of how unique and free-spirited the city once was, it also symbolizes the importance of Tangier, its cultural, spiritual and touristic rebirth, and why it gets its spot on the perfect Morocco itinerary.